roge-rm/otto/README.md

 14. Enable `sudo systemctl enable midi.service` the service.
 15. Reboot the device `sudo reboot`

-At this point USB MIDI routing should be working as expected, you can plug and unplug devices as desired and they should be automatically connected to each other.<br>
+At this point USB MIDI routing should be working as expected, you can plug and unplug devices as desired and they should be automatically connected to each other.

 In order to prevent SD card corruption you will want to set it up as read-only.

 16. Reconnect to the device via SSH